varemenos/aklpgr-blog-posts/how-to-drain-every-single-drop-of-juice-out-of-sublime-text.md

 ## Packages

-Most of the functionality of Sublime Text comes from the Packages you decide to install.
+Most of Sublime Text's functionality comes from the Packages you decide to install.
 What I mean by functionality?
 Thats:

 * build systems
 * system highlighting